nicklockwood/ShapeScript/docs/mac/csg.md

 }
 ```

 The result is shown below on the right.
-The model on the left is using a `group` instead of `difference`, so you can see the position of the cylinder prior to subtraction.
+The shape on the left is using a `group` instead of `difference`, so you can see the position of the cylinder prior to subtraction.

 ![Cone with a hole](../images/group-vs-difference.png)

-The subtracted shape is removed from the resultant model, but leaves an impression in the object it is subtracted from.
+The subtracted shape is removed from the result, but leaves an impression in the shape it is subtracted from.
 You can see this in above image, where the hole in the red cone is lined with green coloring from the cylinder.

 ## Intersection